 \subsection{Data collection and measurement}

-The browser extension passively logged user pageviews, including the full URL and a timestamp, and collected HTML snapshots when users viewed YouTube videos, allowing us to examine the video recommendations that participants received.
-This combination of passive monitoring and HTML snapshots provides us with the ability to measure not just what respondents clicked on but what YouTube showed them prior to that action.

-To account for duplicate data, we dropped additional pageviews of the same URL within one second of the prior pageview on the assumption that the user refreshed the page \citep{guess2021almost}.
+The browser extension passively logged user page views, including the full URL and a timestamp, and collected HTML snapshots when users viewed YouTube videos, allowing us to examine the video recommendations that participants received.
+This combination of passive monitoring and HTML snapshots provides us with the ability to measure not just what respondents watched but also what YouTube showed them prior to that action.
+To account for duplicate data, we dropped additional page views of the same URL within one second of the prior page view on the assumption that the user refreshed the page \citep{guess2021almost}.

-Our analysis focuses on browser activity data rather than browser history.
-While browser history provides a clear record of each time a URL is opened in a browser, it does not account for changes in the active browser tab.
-For example, if someone opens web page $A$ in a tab, then opens web page $B$ in another tab, and then switches their browser tab back to $A$, browser history will not register this shift in attention, making it difficult to obtain accurate estimates of time spent on a given web page.
+Our data collection approach focuses on browser activity data, which provides important advantages relative to the history data that is provided by the web browser's WebExtension API.
+The browser APIs report the time when a given web page was first opened and the time when a user makes a transition from that page to another page (e.g., by clicking a link).
+However, the APIs do not report the total dwell time on a given web page taking into account changes in the active browser tab.
+For example, if someone opens web page $A$ in a tab, then opens web page $B$ in another tab, and then switches their browser tab back to $A$, the browser history APIs will not register this shift in attention, making it difficult to obtain accurate estimates of time spent on a given web page.
 Our passive monitoring records all changes in the active tab, allowing us to overcome this issue.
-(In Online Appendix A, we validate our browser activity data against browser history data from the extension.)
+(In the SM, we validate our browser activity data against browser history data from the extension.)

-In this article, we refer to YouTube ``views,'' ``consumption,'' and ``exposure.''
-These terms refer to videos that appear in the browser activity data described above.
+In this article, we describe YouTube ``views,'' ``consumption,'' and ``exposure'' using the browser activity data described above.
 As with any passive behavioral data, we cannot verify that every user saw the content that appeared on their device in every instance.